List of Spider-Man: The Animated Series characters: Electro

 Electro (voiced by Philip Proctor) made an appearance in season five.
 In this show, he was Rheinholt Kragov, instead of Max Dillon.
 During the course of "Six Forgotten Warriors" in which he appears, it is revealed that this version of Electro is the Red Skull's son and the Chameleon's half-brother.
 Prior to his father's return, Rheinholt posed as the chief of police of a Russian city.
 While he posed as Red Skull, Rheinholt was unmasked by Kingpin to not be the real Red Skull as Kingpin noted that the real Red Skull would've broken free from Kingpin's grasp.
 In this portrayal, Electro is much more powerful than his comic book counterpart as he is seen taking over the circuitry of vast machines and essentially brings all of S.H.I.E.L.D. to its knees.
 He is only defeated when Spider-Man tricks him into connecting himself to a machine made to generate a void in the space-time continuum, which traps him inside a time loop.

 Kragov appeared in most of the episode arc in the episodes, "Unclaimed Legacy", "The Secrets of the Six" and "The Six Fight Again" before he became Electro and as the villain, he only appeared in "The Price of Heroism".

 Electro appeared so late and is different in the show because during the show's creation, a Spider-Man film helmed by James Cameron was in production.
 Electro was to be one of the film's villains, alongside the Sandman, who was the only major Spider-Man villain to never appear in the series.
 This is also why Spider-Man's origin story was not told until much later into the show.

 Gibbon

-Gibbon is a gibbon-themed mutant using banana-shaped bombs.
+Gibbon is a gibbon-like mutant using banana-shaped bombs.
 Debuting in the second issue of the comic sequel series Spider-Man '98, he, Grizzly, Leap-Frog and Kangaroo escape from prison and fight Spider-Man until Morlun interferes, forcing the criminals to retreat.